-- Hot desks to provide freedom to staff to work when, where and when they chose. - Assigned person specific spaces for staff who can only work from one area will only be allocated in certain circumstances (e.g. those who are predominantly office based for majority of their working hours). - Personalised office space for single use will be discouraged.
-Manages to lead by example. - Ouiet space to undertake private and confidential work. - Team Talk break away space to meet and have team meetings. - Wellbeing to support reflection, relax and recharge. - Skills training to support staff training, learning and development. - IT appropriate to meet agile working.
-For further information regarding personal IT allocation, please refer to the Home Working Policy (link). - Accessible workplaces to ensure inclusivity and support staff with disabilities or sensory impairments. - Health and Safe Working environment with appropriate space, ventilation, clean and appropriate temperature and ventilation. - Welfare Facilities to ensure the right number of toilets, washbasins, drinking water and accessible rest and meal facilities are available.
+- Implement key measures for service change (i.e. reduction of staff to desk ratio) to reduce footprint (e.g., 1:2/1:3). - Hot desks to provide freedom to staff to work when, where and when they chose. - Assigned person specific spaces for staff who can only work from one area will only be allocated in certain circumstances (e.g. those who are predominantly office based for majority of their working hours). - Personalised office space for single use will be discouraged.
+Manages to lead by example. - Quiet space to undertake private and confidential work. - Feam Talk break away space to meet and have team meetings. - Wellbeing to support reflection, relax and recharge. - Skills training to support staff training, learning and development. - IT appropriate to meet agile working.
+For further information regarding personal IT allocation, please refer to the Home Working Policy (link). - Second Se - e Health and Safe Working environment with appropriate space, ventilation, clean and appropriate temperature and ventilation. - Section welfare Facilities to ensure the right number of toilets, washbasins, drinking water and accessible rest and meal facilities are available.